kaltura/media-framework/conf/README.md

 ## Build

-Compile nginx with the following options:
+Configure nginx with the following options:
 ```
 --with-stream
 --with-threads